Menu

 Can you use Stripe in Morocco?

 Not officially.
-Stripe isn’t available for companies legally domiciled in Morocco.
-Workarounds exist (creating a European entity), but they involve additional tax and legal obligations.
-For domestic sales, CMI or PayZone are the direct alternatives.
+Stripe is not available for companies legally domiciled in Morocco.
+Workarounds do exist — such as setting up a European entity or using an intermediary — but these come with additional tax and legal obligations that make them complex and potentially costly.
+For domestic Moroccan sales, CMI or PayZone are the direct and simpler alternatives.

-How long does it take to open a CMI account?
+How long does it take to open a CMI merchant account?

 Can you accept payments without a website in Morocco?

-Yes, via payment links offered by CMI and PayZone.
-You create a link from your merchant dashboard, send it to the client (WhatsApp, email, SMS), and the client pays by clicking the link.
-Ideal for freelancers, coaches, artisans and merchants selling via social media.
+Yes — through the payment link functionality offered by both CMI and PayZone.
+You generate a payment link directly from your merchant dashboard, share it with the customer via WhatsApp, email, or SMS, and the customer pays by clicking the link and entering their card details.
+This is ideal for freelancers, coaches, artisans, and merchants who sell through social media or messaging apps.

 What are the real CMI fees?

-CMI fees vary by bank and volume.
+CMI fees vary depending on your bank and your monthly transaction volume.
 In 2026, the typical range is 1.5% to 2.5% per successful transaction.
-Some banks add monthly fixed fees (0 to 200 MAD).
-Always request a complete fee schedule from your bank before signing — including payout fees and any billing minimums.
+Some banks add fixed monthly fees ranging from 0 to 200 MAD.
+Always request a complete fee schedule from your bank before signing any contract — including payout fees and any minimum billing requirements that may apply at low transaction volumes.

 Is cash on delivery (COD) still relevant in 2026?

 Absolutely.
-COD remains dominant in Moroccan e-commerce, especially for new buyers and less urban audiences.
-Not offering COD on a Moroccan store means losing 30 to 50% of potential conversions.
-The challenge isn’t eliminating it — it’s managing it effectively to reduce delivery refusal rates.
+COD remains the dominant payment method in Moroccan e-commerce, particularly for first-time buyers and audiences outside major urban centers.
+Not offering COD on a Moroccan store means forfeiting 30 to 50% of your potential conversions.
+The goal isn’t to eliminate COD — it’s to manage it intelligently to reduce delivery refusal rates through order confirmation calls or WhatsApp messages before dispatch.

 Conclusion: Choose Based on Your Situation, Not Popularity